 • Establishing parentage.

 • Establishing and enforcing child support orders which, includes medical support and child care support.

 • Withholding child support from pay checks.

 • Intercepting Federal and State tax refunds to pay child support arrears.

 • Reporting those owing child support arrears to credit bureaus.

-• Suspending or revoking state issued occupational licenses for failure to pay child support.
+• Suspending or revoking state issued recreational and occupational licenses for failure to pay child support.

 • Reviewing and adjusting child support orders periodically.